Convert Pascals to Atmospheres

 When do you need to convert between Pascals and Atmospheres?

-A non-SI unit of pressure defined as 101,325 pascals exactly, corresponding to standard sea-level atmospheric pressure.
+A non-SI unit of pressure defined as exactly 101,325 pascals, corresponding to the standard sea-level atmospheric pressure as adopted by ISO 2533 and the BIPM SI Brochure.
 Pascal and Atmosphere are both pressure units, so conversion comes up whenever one source of information uses one unit and another uses the other — a classic cross-reference challenge in engineering, trade, travel, and everyday life.